Get Started

 Finding Dead Links Worth Chasing

-Ahrefs Site Explorer and the Best by Links report surface your competitors’ highest-authority pages, then filter by HTTP status 404 to isolate broken outbound links they haven’t noticed yet.
-Why it’s interesting: you’re mining pre-vetted, high-value targets instead of random directories.
+Ahrefs Site Explorer’s Best by Links report surfaces your competitors’ highest-authority pages, then filters by HTTP status 404 to isolate broken outbound links they haven’t noticed yet.
+You’re mining pre-vetted, high-value targets instead of random directories.

-Combine these methods with smart prospecting frameworks that score opportunities by domain authority, relevance, and replaceability—chase links on pages that still attract traffic and editorial updates, not abandoned blogs.
-Quality beats volume: ten placements on maintained resource hubs outperform fifty on dormant listicles.
+Combine these methods with smart prospecting frameworks that score opportunities by domain authority, relevance, and replaceability, chase links on pages that still attract traffic and editorial updates.
+Not abandoned blogs.
+Quality beats volume, every time.
+Ten placements on maintained resource hubs outperform fifty on dormant listicles.

 The Replacement Content That Gets Links

 Start by understanding context.
-Read the linking page carefully.
+Read the linking page carefully, all of it, not just the paragraph around the dead link.
 What point was the author making?
 What gap does the dead link leave?
 A blog post citing “10 SEO tools” needs a tool recommendation, not a theory explainer.
-A research roundup expects data, not opinion.
+A research roundup expects data.
+Not opinion.

 Your content should answer the same question the original did, ideally with updated information or a fresh angle.
 Outdated 2018 statistics?
 Offer 2024 data.
 Disappeared tool page?
 Provide a live alternative with similar features.
-The goal isn’t just equivalence—it’s improvement.
+The Wayback Machine is essential here.
+Pull a snapshot of the dead URL from the year it was getting links (the year it earned the links, specifically, not whenever it died), and you’ll see exactly what the original delivered.
+Match it.
+Then beat it.

 Relevance trumps perfection.
 A slightly less comprehensive resource that fits the linking page’s specific context outperforms a sprawling guide that forces the reader to hunt for the relevant section.
 Scan the paragraph surrounding the broken link and mirror its focus.